 In anti-patriotism, undervaluing one’s own country leads to an undue admiration of foreign practices.
 An example given is the undervaluation of England’s contributions to science and ideas, despite significant achievements in fields like logic, chemistry, geology, and biology.
 Both excessive patriotism and anti-patriotism undermine balanced sociological understanding.
 Only by overcoming these biases can individuals reach more objective, scientific perspectives on social evolution and international relations.

-X - The Class Bias
+X - The Class-Bias

 Class interests distort objective thinking about social organization, similar to the effects of patriotism.
 The class bias causes people to prioritize their own group’s benefits over societal needs, which impedes balanced views on social matters.
 Members of different classes—be it military officers, lawyers, or workers—often fail to see broader social advantages.
 They focus instead on the interests of their respective class or profession.
 For example, the wealthy may view worker strikes as unwarranted disruptions, while the working class may see employers as unjust.
 They then overlook the fact that existing organizational structures reflect the current human nature.